-- The vegetation sampling strategy will be based on the assumption that the changes in vegetation (biomass, VWC and plant structure) are negligible within a few days, and therefore the same paddock will be sampled on each day when the Downscaling Flight is conducted. - Vegetation samples for biomass, vegetation water content, soil surface reflectance and LAI measurements will be collected on each Downscaling Flight day. - Vegetation sampling will be repeated at approximately the SAME locations as the previous sampling, to accurately track temporal changes in vegetation biomass. - Within each focus area, ALL major vegetation types will be monitored.
-In the eventuality that different growth stages of the same vegetation type exist within the sampling area, they will be independently sampled. - · Each major vegetation type (or growth stage of the same vegetation type) will be characterised by making measurements at a minimum of 5 sampling locations distributed within "homogeneous" crops/paddocks.
-Figure 5-5 illustrates the rationale of the vegetation sampling locations for an example 3km × 3km sampling area. - All vegetation measurements should be prioritised between approximately 10am and 2pm Australian Eastern Standard Time to optimise the ground spectral observations. - To assist with interpolation of vegetation water content information and derivation of a land cover map of the region, the vegetation type and vegetation canopy height will be recorded for each vegetation type sampled.
+- The vegetation sampling strategy will be based on the assumption that the changes in vegetation (biomass, VWC and plant structure) are negligible within a few days, and therefore the same paddock will only be sampled on each day when the multi-angular multifrequency radar flight is conducted. - Vegetation samples for biomass, vegetation water content, soil surface reflectance, LAI measurements and structural parameters etc will be collected on each multi-angular multifrequency radar flight day. - Vegetation sampling will be repeated at approximately the SAME locations as the previous sampling, to accurately track temporal changes in vegetation biomass. - Within each focus area, ALL major vegetation types will be monitored.
+In the eventuality that different growth stages of the same vegetation type exist within the sampling area, they will be independently sampled. - Each major vegetation type (or growth stage of the same vegetation type) will be characterised by making measurements at a minimum of 5 sampling locations distributed within "homogeneous" crops/paddocks.
+Figure 5-7 illustrates the rationale of the vegetation sampling locations for an example 3km × 3km sampling area. - All vegetation measurements should be prioritised between approximately 10am and 2pm Australian Eastern Standard Time to optimise the ground spectral observations.
+Outside of this time the teams should focus on roughness, geometric and/or soil moisture sampling. - To assist with interpolation of vegetation water content information and derivation of a land cover map of the region, the vegetation type and vegetation canopy height will be recorded for each vegetation type sampled.
 In the case of crops, additional information on row spacing, plant spacing and row direction (azimuth angle) will be recorded.